7k-studio/Deadalus/README.md

 ## Features

+- MatPlotLib graphics for Airfoil Designer
 - 3D OpenGL viewport with mouse interaction for:
   - Translation
   - Rotation
   - Zoom
 - Tree menu for easy navigation of application components.
 - Dropdown menu with basic file operations (New, Save, etc.).
-- Console widget for displaying output and accepting user commands.

 ## Usage